jypelle/mifasol/README.md

 ## Key features

 1. Songs and playlists management on a self-hosted server for multiple users.
+2. One server, Two clients (web & console), and a REST API for those who want to develop their own client.
-2. Keeping favorite song and playlist files synced with server content on different clients.
+3. Keeping local favorite song and playlist files synced with server content.
+4. No requirements about music player used to listen your music (thanks to file sync).
-3. Differentiation of homonym artists and albums.
+5. Differentiation of homonym artists and albums.
-4. Song can be linked to more than one artist.
+6. Management of multi-artist songs.
-5. Avoiding playlists being broken updating song's name, album's name, artist's name or reorganizing song files hierarchy.
+7. Avoiding playlists being broken updating song's name, album's name, artist's name or reorganizing song files hierarchy.
-6. No requirements about music player used to listen your music (thanks to the files sync).
-7. Server is easy to
+8. Server is easy to
-    1. Install (one executable file to copy and you are done)
+    1. Install (one executable file to copy, and you are done)
     2. Backup (all data in one folder)
-    3. Secure (https by default, no certificate authentication required)
+    3. Secure (https by default)
-8. Blazing fast navigation with console user interface
+9. Blazing fast navigation with console & web clients.
-9. Multiplatform (different OS or Architecture: Windows/Mac/Linux/Raspbian/Synology)
-10. REST API for those who want to develop their own client.
+10. Multiplatform.

 Mifasol is a free and open source project distributed under the permissive Apache 2.0 License.